LastAeon77/django-react-nginx-docker-deploy/README.md

 # Initial Setup

-The only thing missing here is a proper SECRET_KEY for django.
+The major thing missing here is a proper SECRET_KEY for django.

 In backend/settings.py, have a proper secret key.
 Whether through an env file or something else.